Pennsylvania became the seventh state to offer legal and regulated sports betting on Nov. 17, 2018.

 A seventh version, still including sports betting legislation pending a change in federal law, was ultimately passed by the legislature and signed into law by Gov. Tom Wolf on Oct.
 30, 2017.

 This officially legalized sports betting in Pennsylvania, pending a change in federal law.
-A change that came on May 14, 2018.
+That change came on May 14, 2018.